guang-yng/guang-yng.github.io/content/authors/admin/_index.md

 </br>

 I'm a third-year PhD student at [Paul G. Allen School of Computer Science & Engineering, University of Washington](https://www.cs.washington.edu/), advised by [Prof. Noah Smith](https://nasmith.github.io).

-My research interests center on
+My research interests center on:
 - multimodal learning, with a focus on both understanding and generating content from images and videos;
 - multimodality in music, particularly on images (music score pictures), symbolic data (structured music scores), and their relationship with natural language.